ReadAlongs/Studio/readme-heroku.md

    - Commit that change to `main` in a sandbox connected to Heroku.
    - `git push heroku main`
    - This will force a build which will fetch the main branch of g2p from GitHub.
    - Subsequent builds reuse the cached g2p, so they'll reuse this one.
-Exception: if `runtime.txt` is updated, a fresh build is done and g2p will be reverted to the latest published version.
+Exception: if `.python-version` is updated, a fresh build is done and g2p will be reverted to the latest published version.